rmcanany/SolidEdgeStorekeeper/Readme.md

 To get the latest release, click the file `SolidEdgeStorekeeper-VYYYY.N.zip`.
 You may have to expand the Assets dropdown to see it.
 Your browser should prompt you to save it.

 Choose a convenient location on your machine.
 Extract the zip file (right-click > Extract All).
-Verify the directory is not read-only (right-click > Properties).
-The program needs write access to function properly.
+Verify the directory is not blocked or read-only (right-click > Properties).
+The program needs to be unblocked with write access to function properly.

 Double-click `Storekeeper.exe` to run.
 The first time you do, you may get a `Windows Protected Your PC` message.
 You can click `More Info` followed by `Run Anyway` to launch the program.